lava-nc/lava-nc.github.io/_sources/index.rst.txt

            da.connect(cx)
            net.connect(self.a_in, da)

-Communication
+Stay in touch
 =============

-* Why to reach out?
-* Link to newsletter subscription goes here to learn more about latest lava developments and releases
+To receive regular updates on the latest developments and releases of the Lava Software Framework please `subscribe to our newsletter <http://eepurl.com/hJCyhb>`_.

 Documentation Overview
 ======================